awsdocs/amazon-kendra-developer-guide/doc_source/API_UpdateIndex.md

 The request accepts the following data in JSON format\.

  ** [CapacityUnits](#API_UpdateIndex_RequestSyntax) **   <a name="Kendra-UpdateIndex-request-CapacityUnits"></a>
-Sets the number of addtional storage and query capacity units that should be used by the index\.
+Sets the number of additional storage and query capacity units that should be used by the index\.
 You can change the capacity of the index up to 5 times per day\.
 If you are using extra storage units, you can't reduce the storage capacity below that required to meet the storage needs for your index\.
 Type: [CapacityUnitsConfiguration](API_CapacityUnitsConfiguration.md) object
 Required: No